ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 This transport mechanism potentially encounters a problem when feedback data size exceeds maximum allowable attachment sizes for either the generator or the consumer.
-See {#error-reports} for further discussion.
+See (#error-reports) for further discussion.

 ####  Other Methods {#other-methods}